ekohsystem/Builderplan/README.md

-# WIP for DevOps Assignment
+#  DevOps Assignment - Docker Build & Push Action

-This is a test project to explore Github
+This is a test project to explore GitHub Action

 ##### build the project